-Loss ppm parts per million Propagation delay The time interval required for a signal to be transmitted from one end of the circuit to the other. pull box A housing located in a pathway run used to facilitate the placing of wire or cables.
+Propagation delay The time interval required for a signal to be transmitted from one end of the circuit to the other. pull box A housing located in a pathway run used to facilitate the placing of wire or cables.
 PVC polyvinyl chloride Raceway Any enclosed channel designed for holding wires or cables.
 RoHS Restriction of Hazardous Substances.
-This directive was adopted by the European Union in an effort to restrict hazardous materials in the manufacture of various types of electronic and electrical equipment.
+This directive was adopted by Kons the European Union in an effort to restrict hazardous materials in the manufacture of various types of electronic and electrical equipment.
 RolP Radio over IP Return loss A ratio of the power of the outgoing signal to the power of the reflected signal, expressed in dB.
 RF radio frequency Riser Term applied to vertical sections of cable, such as changing from underground or direct-buried plant to aerial plant.
 Term also applies to the space used for cable access between floors.
 Service entrance See entrance facility (telecommunications).
-Service provider The operator of any service that furnishes telecommunications content (transmissions) delivered over access provider facilities.
-Signal-to-Noise Ratio (SNR) The ratio between the detected signal power and noise in a receiver, expressed in dB.
+Service provider The operator of any service that furnishes telecommunications · content (transmissions) delivered over access provider facilities.
+Signal-to-Noise Ratio The ratio between the detected signal power and noise in a receiver, (SNR) expressed in dB.
 The prime determining factor in bit error rate.
 See Bit Error Rate.
 Sleeve An opening, usually circular, through the wall, ceiling, or floor to allow the passage of cables.
 Slot An opening through a wall, floor, or ceiling, usually rectangular, to allow the passage of cables.
 SP service provider Splice box A box, located in a pathway run, intended to house a cable splice.
 Splice closure A device used to protect a splice Structural Return loss A measure of reflected energy of a transmitted signal due to impedance variations along the length of the cable, expressed in dB.
 Suspended ceiling A ceiling that creates an area or space between the ceiling material and the structure above.
-TE telecommunications enclosure Telecommunications An enclosed architectural space for housing telecommunications room equipment, cable terminations, and cross-connect cabling.
-Telecommunications Industry Association Three Letter Acronym telecommunications room TS telecommunications space Underwriters Laboratories Inc. Underfloor raceway A pathway placed within the floor and from which wires and cables emerge to a specific floor area.
-Uninterruptible power A butter between utility power or other power source and a load supply that requires continuous precise power.
-UPS uninterruptible power supply V volt Vac volts alternating current Vdc volts direct current
+TE telecommunications enclosure Telecommunications An enclosed architectural space for housing telecommunications room equipment, cable terminations, and cross-connect cabling. ΤΙΑ Telecommunications Industry Association TLA Three Letter Acronym TR telecommunications room TS telecommunications space UL Underwriters Laboratories Inc. Underfloor raceway A pathway placed within the floor and from which wires and cables emerge to a specific floor area.
+Uninterruptible power A buffer between utility power or other power source and a load that supply requires continuous precise power.
+UPS uninterruptible power supply V volt Vac volts alternating current Vdc volts direct current Velocity of propagation The speed of transmission along a cable relative to the speed of light in a vacuum.
+Voice over IP (VoIP) A term used in IP telephony for voice delivered using the Internet Protocol.